skuid/SamplePages/Tools/README.md

-# Tools for license management
+# Tools for subscription management

 The pages in this directory are useful for understanding how Skuid is being used in your Salesforce Org.